open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/gitops-driven-configuration-of-ocm-applications.md

 - name: ghcr-cred
 ```

-Finally we are ready commit, push and reconcile these changes:
+Finally we are ready commit, push, and reconcile these changes:

 ```bash
 git add ./components ./clusters